kenirwin/suma-retroactive-data-importer/README.md

 # Suma Import Generator

-**Suma Import Generator** takes form input and output it as JSON-formatted data to be imported into **Suma: A Space Assessment Toolkit**.
-Suma is a beautifully-written piece of software written by a handful of coders.
+**Suma Import Generator** takes form input and output it as JSON-formatted data to be imported into **Suma: A Space Assessment Toolkit** (https://github.com/cazzerson/Suma).

+# Disclaimer

+Suma itself is a beautifully-written piece of software written by a handful of coders.
 This import generator is quick hack *not* written by the Suma team, and does not directly integrate into Suma.
 Instead, it returns JSON formatted to be compatible with Suma's "Direct JSON Import" function.
+It could be a lot better, and improvements and contributions would be most welcome.

 ## Demo